Democracy & Nature

 Introduction by Alexandros Gezerlis pp. 321-331

-Still Taking Democracy Seriously by Michael Levin pp. 333-344
+Still Taking Democracy Seriously by Michael Levinpp.
+333-344

 Beyond Social Democracy?
 Takis Fotopoulos’ Vision of an Inclusive Democracy as a New Liberatory Project

-by Arran Gare (Abstract) pp. 345-358
+by Arran Gare, pp. 345-358 (Abstract)

-Inclusive democracy and its prospects by David Freeman (Abstract) pp. 359-371
+Inclusive democracy and its prospects by David Freeman, pp. 359-371 (Abstract)

-Can democracy solve all problems? by Serge Latouche pp. 373-377
+Can democracy solve all problems? by Serge Latouche, pp. 373-377

 Vers une démocratie générale? by Jean-Claude Richard